nathanleclaire/blog/content/post/interfaces-and-composition-for-effective-unit-testing-in-golang.markdown

 Long story short:

-1. Interfaces let you define a set of methods a `struct` must define to be considered an implementation of that interface.
+1. Interfaces let you define a set of methods a type (often `struct`) must define to be considered an implementation of that interface.
-2. When any given `struct` implements all the methods of that interface, the Go compiler automatically knows that it is allowed to be used as that type.
+2. When any given type implements all the methods of that interface, the Go compiler automatically knows that it is allowed to be used as that type.

 This is used to great effect in the Go standard library so that, for instance,